Post-Market Clinical Follow-up Plan

 Increasingly, manufacturers are advised to develop a PMCF Plan that outlines a method for generating Real World Evidence (RWE) that provides data on real, undifferentiated use of the product in the hands of genuine users “out there in the world”.
 Standard clinical investigations tend to be too restrictive to meet requirements for PMCF under the MDR and will not run for a sufficient length of time to meet requirements for longitudinal data collection.

-A Medical Device Registry is a sophisticated and comprehensive PMCF system design strategy that provides a single central repository of PMCF data captured from any number of different territories.
-Properly designed, a product registry ensures that data is generated in a consistent manner under a universal study protocol.
+A PMCF Study or Survey (or sometimes known as a ‘medical device registry’) is a sophisticated system that provides a single central repository of PMCF data captured from any number of different territories.
+Properly designed, a PMCF Study/Survey/Registry ensures that data is generated in a consistent manner under a universal study protocol.
 It also ensures adherence to wider rules and regulations including the requirements for clinical investigations in Annex XV MDR.

 Real World Evidence generation systems require specialist knowledge to design and implement.
 Once established, a well-designed system can pay huge dividends through ensuring ongoing availability of data to support regulatory approval of a medical device throughout its commercial lifecycle.